MCMaurer/mcmaurer.github.io/Photography/index.md

     btn_label: "View Gallery"
     btn_class: "btn--primary2"
     title: "Boundary Waters Canoe Area"
     excerpt: "I've been going to the BWCA at least once a year since I was 4.
-Since getting into photography, it has been one of my favorite places to take photographs.
-The photos here are from the last 5 years of trips with family and friends."
+It is a source of overwhelming tranquility and photographic inspiration."
 feature_row2:
   - image_path: /assets/images/Lightroom_JPEG_Exports/website-1060632.jpg
     url: /Photography/SJU_Photos